 • The applicant must also be in possession of a valid return air ticket, failing which they must pay a deposit.

-The Medical Treatment Permit is valid for a period of up to six months at a time.
-Where the treatment is not expected to take longer than three months, it is also possible to apply for a Visitor’s Permit.
+The Medical Treatment Visa is valid for a period of up to six months at a time.
+Where the treatment is not expected to take longer than three months, it is also possible to apply for a Visitor’s Visa.